-Nephrology Fellows who placed highest in Regional Forums were invited to compete at the 13th Annual National Young Investigators Forum, held April 10th at the 2018 NKF Spring Clinical Meetings in Austin, TX.
+Nephrology Fellows who placed highest in Regional Forums were invited to compete at the National Young Investigators Forum, held April 8th at the 2019 NKF Spring Clinical Meetings in Boston, MA.
 Final awards were determined through an open competition judged by independent clinical experts.

 Congratulations to these winners!

-2nd place: Shinji Tanaka, MD, PhD (University of Virginia): Optogenetic Stimulation of the Vagus Nerve Controls Inflammation in Sepsis and AKI
+1st place: Shinji Tanaka, MD, PhD (University of Virginia): Optogenetic Stimulation of the Vagus Nerve Identified Distinct Pathways that Mediate Tissue Protection from Renal Ischemia- Reperfusion Injury

 The National Young Investigators Forum was sponsored by an educational grants from Amgen and AstraZeneca.